FriendsOfSymfony1/symfony1/README.md

     cd symfony1
     git submodule update --init

+Add the framework to your project with composer:

+    Add "lexpress/symfony1" to requirements of your composer.json Launch "composer install"

-Add the framework to your project:
+Add the framework to your project with submodule:

     git init
     git submodule add https://github.com/LExpress/symfony1.git lib/vendor/symfony
     git submodule update --init --recursive